Jamaican Brown Stew Chicken

-Brown Stew Chicken is a Jamaican classic where chicken is cooked in a browning sauce along with veggies.
+Brown Stew Chicken is a Jamaican classic.
+It consists of chicken cooked in a browning sauce and veggies.
 This delicious stew is best enjoyed with coconut rice or mashed potatoes.
-Make it using my easy recipe.

-Jamaican Brown Stew Chicken is a classic Jamaican (Caribbean) stew dish that is made using bone-in chicken, vegetables, browning sauce, and some aromatic spices.
+Brown Stew Chicken is a classic Jamaican (Caribbean) stew dish made with bone-in chicken, vegetables, browning sauce, and aromatic spices.

-This chicken stew is very popular among Jamaican households and English-speaking Caribbean islands like Antigua, Trinidad, and Tobago, Barbados, Saint Lucia, Grenada, Belize, Dominica, etc.
+This chicken stew is very popular among Jamaican households and English-speaking Caribbean islands, such as Antigua, Trinidad and Tobago, Barbados, Saint Lucia, Grenada, Belize, Dominica, etc.

-The brown sauce gives this chicken dish a fantastic color and flavor and makes it different from other chicken stew dishes.
-You can either make it from scratch like I did or buy it from a store to save you some time.
+The browning sauce gives this chicken dish a fantastic color and flavor, making it different from other chicken stew dishes.
+You can make the sauce from scratch like I did or buy it from a store to save time.

 What Is Browning Sauce

-Browning sauce is a popular condiment in a Caribbean household and is made using cane sugar.
-It adds a depth of flavor and dark color to the stews and soups it is added to.
+Browning sauce is a popular condiment in Caribbean households.
+It is made using cane sugar and adds a depth of flavor and dark color to stews and soups.

-You can easily find it in supermarkets these days but I prefer to make my own from scratch as it is super easy and economical to make.
-If going for the store-bought sauce, look out for Gravy Master, Grace, or Kitchen Bouquet brands.
+You can easily find it in supermarkets, but I prefer to make my own from scratch, as it is super easy and economical.
+If you go for the store-bought sauce, look out for Gravy Master, Grace, or Kitchen Bouquet brands.

 The homemade browning sauce is thinner than the store-bought one.
-So if you are using store-bought sauce, use just ¾ cup as compared to 1 cup of homemade sauce.
+So if you use store-bought sauce, use just ¾ cup compared to 1 cup of homemade sauce.

 Ingredients

-To Marinate The Chicken – You will need chicken bouillon powder, fresh ginger, fresh garlic, fresh thyme, salt, and ground black pepper to marinate the chicken.
+To Marinate The Chicken – To marinate the chicken, you will need chicken bouillon powder, ginger, garlic, thyme, salt, and ground black pepper.

-To Make The Browning Sauce – To make the browning sauce, you will need brown sugar and water.
-Brown sugar is caramelized and then mixed with a little water to make the sauce.
+To Make The Browning Sauce, you will need brown sugar and water.
+Brown sugar is caramelized and mixed with water to make the sauce.

-To Make The Gravy – You will need onions, garlic, green and red bell peppers, ketchup, hot sauce, chicken stock, and salt to make the gravy.
+To Make The Gravy – You will need oil, onions, garlic, green and red bell peppers, ketchup, hot sauce, chicken stock, and salt.

 Adjust the amount of hot sauce depending on how spicy you want the stew to be.